KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 GM notes:

-If NCO asks whether it is energized, answer unknown; treat as energized.

-If NCO asks for utility response ETA, no ETA is available during the exercise window.

 If NCO fails to broadcast the hazard, allow future routing decisions to be more difficult.

 ### 00:24 — Conditional GM Inject: Medical Routing

 Use this moment to respond to how NCO handled the 00:17 Rescue Alpha event.

-If NCO handled the civilian/medical issue well:
+If NCO reported the civilian/medical issue well:

-Inject: Medical can send a small triage element, but needs a safe route and exact contact point.
+Inject: Medical can send a small triage element, but will need a safe route and exact contact point later on.

 Purpose: